 March 21 2017: How Police Missed the Grindr Killer is due to air in the UK on BBC One at 22:45.

-February 16 2017: The definitive story of “How the Police Missed the Grindr Killer” is published on BBC3 and BBC iPlayer.
-The film documents the harrowing tale of how Barking & Dagenham police missed a serial killer in their midst, as told through the eyes of the victim’s friends and families.
+February 16 2017: The definitive story of "How the Police Missed the Grindr Killer" is published on BBC3 and BBC iPlayer.
+The film documents the harrowing tale of how Barking & Dagenham police missed a serial killer in their midst, as told through the eyes of the victim's friends and families.
+The film was a BBC Northern Ireland production, produced by Sharron Ward.

 November 2016: It was great fun to attend the Annual Sikh Awards to see Ravi Singh win the Charity Award for his work around the world, but most importantly supporting the Yazidi community in Iraq.
 Go Ravi!